timbrel/GitSavvy/docs/staging.md

 Running this command will open a special "Inline Diff" view related to the open file.
 All changes made to the file will be displayed inline; removed lines are displayed in red, and added lines are displayed in green.
 All other lines are displayed as normal, with full syntax highlighting.

 While in this view, you can navigate between changed hunks using the `,` and `.` keys.  `,` will take you to the previous hunk and `.` will take you to the next hunk.
+If you have the `inline_diff_auto_scoll` setting set to `true`, the cursor will be automatically placed on the first hunk when the view is opened.

 While the cursor is positioned at a hunk, you can stage that hunk by pressing `h`.
 If you'd like to stage a line only, and _not_ the full hunk, move the cursor to the desired line and press `l` (lower-case L).